 What happens when Treasury hits the debt ceiling?

 Extraordinary measures buy time but aren’t large enough to prevent the government from reaching the debt ceiling eventually.
 Unless Congress raises the debt limit, these extraordinary measures will generate enough cash for a limited time, at which point the U.S. government’s ability to pay its bills will be limited by the amount of revenue it collects each day.
-On January 13, 2023, Treasury Secretary Yellen warned that the government debt would hit the ceiling the following week and that extraordinary measures would begin.
-“While Treasury is not currently able to provide an estimate of how long extraordinary measures will enable us to continue to pay the government’s obligations,” she wrote, “it is unlikely that cash and extraordinary measures will be exhausted before early June.”
 The date on which the government won’t have enough cash to meet its obligations is hard to predict precisely because it depends on the flow of revenues and spending, which depend, among other things, on the pace of economic growth.

 The blue line in the above chart shows the federal debt subject to the limit.
-Congress has suspended the debt limit four times since January 2016 (the periods shaded in gray).
+Congress has suspended the debt limit five times since January 2016 (the periods shaded in gray).
 At the end of the suspension period, the limit is reinstated at a level that covers all borrowing during the suspension period—but the Treasury must undertake “extraordinary measures” (the periods shaded in blue) to prevent additional borrowing until Congress raises or suspends the limit once more.
 More recently, Congress raised the debt limit instead of suspending it: after extraordinary measures were used through mid-December 2021, Congress raised the debt limit (the dashed orange line) rather than entering another suspension period.
-As of November 2022, the debt was close to, but not yet, at the debt limit.
+A debt limit suspension is currently in place until January 1, 2025.